turingschool/career-development-curriculum-site/student_discussion_groups/mod4_homeroom_discussion_prompts.md

 * What support or accountability would be helpful from the team?

-2. Next, homeroom groups will first plan and  then share goals they want to accomplish by the next homegroup meeting in week 3.
-30 minutes
+2. Next, plan and share goals they want to accomplish by the next homegroup meeting in week 3.
+30 minute

-   Self-Reflection- 15 min.
-Identify your goals and take 15 minutes to write them down.
+  * 15 minutes for self-reflection.
+Take 15 minutes to write down your goals.

-   *Over the next two weeks, which two goals will really help you move the needle on your PD? (career materials, networking, interview practice, job     search)
+  * Which two goals will help you move the needle on your professional development over the next two weeks? (job search, networking, interview practice, career materials).

 * Write them out as SMART Goals:
 * Specific -what will be accomplished? (what actions will you take?)